 Attendance will be taken during each class period.
-Students who miss two or more consecutive classes may be withdrawn from the course.
 If you expect to miss a class or have missed a class for a valid reason, email your instructor.
 A tool in Canvas, roll call attendance, allows instructors to record attendance for each class session.